jmamma/MegaCommand_Design/README.md

 ## Description:

-The MegaCommand is an Arduino Mega MIDI shield that is backwards compatible with the R&W MiniCommand hardware and MIDICtrl framework.
-The PCB is a through-hole design (no SMD soldering skills required).
+The MegaCommand is an open-source Arduino Mega MIDI shield that is designed to run the MCL firmware for the Elektron Machinedrum.

+The printed cicuit board is a through-hole design (no SMD soldering skills required).

 * 4 x MIDI ports (2 in, 2 out)
 * 4 x Rotary Encoders + Push button